CCBlueX/Documentation/md/modules/player/replenish.md

 - **ItemThreshold** (Integer) — default: `5`; range: `0` – `63` — Item count at or below which a hotbar slot is refilled.
 - **Delay** (Integer) — default: `40`; range: `0` – `1000`; unit: ms — Milliseconds to wait between replenish actions.
+- **ReplenishEmpty** (Toggle) — default: `true` — Also refill a hotbar slot when it has become completely empty, not only when it drops below the threshold.
 - **Features** (Multi-Select) — default: `CleanUp`; options: `CleanUp`, `UsePickupAll`, `UseSwap` — Refill strategies to use (CleanUp prioritizes small stacks, UseSwap swaps full stacks, UsePickupAll merges stacks).
 - **InsideOf** (Multi-Select) — options: `Chests`, `Inventories` — Allows replenishing while inside chest or inventory screens.